 Mast preparation: Before the riggers unstep the mast there are a number of steps that the team follow during the set up procedure.
 We start by going over any rig plans that are available either onboard or from the mast manufacturers and follow this up by checking through the rig log data that will hopefully give us an idea of what service work has been carried out over the life time of the spar.
-In the RSB office Lucy will request a unstepping slot with the yard and specify the cranes we will need and the planned date for the lift.
+In the RSB office our team will request a unstepping slot with the yard and specify the cranes we will need and the planned date for the lift.

 On the boat a fall arrest line will be set up attached to the top of the mast and one of the team will go aloft and start the measuring, photographing and documenting process.
 Every bottle screw setting is noted, the prebend is measured at each spreader, a measurement of the mast rake and spreader angles is taken and if the mast is not chocked with Spartite the positioning of the spar in the collar is also noted.
 Once the measurements are completed the guys will start padding the spreaders and various parts of the rig and forestay/s to protect them during the lift.

 On deck the hydraulic hoses are all marked and photographed before being disconnected and capped off and the mast jacks will be set up and tested to make sure they don’t leak under load and to make sure the mast moves freely in the collar in preparation for the lift.
 Often we find that the mast jacks are left in the salty damp environment in the bilge causing corrosion issues that frequently lead to damaged seals and leaks when under load.